shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Methodology:

-1. Image frame is captured by Learnbot camera in real – time.
+1. Image frame retrived from RPi_Cam_Web_Interface sent from Learnbot's camera in real – time.
 2. Cascades are used for detecting faces and cropping (into 64 x 64).
     (frontal to profile view in 3D)
 3. The face is to grayscale and applying cv.createCLAHE tuner.